AlexVasegaard/EOS/README.md

  # EOS
 EOS is a set of functions (intended to be a package) that encompases everything within a centralized Earth Observation Satellite scheduling system in terms of Scenario generation, problem setup, solution approach, decision maker preference integration.

+The DM preferences are introduced through a plethora of Scoring approaches available:
+- modified ELECTRE-III (ordinal)
+- topsis (ordinal)
+- WSA (ordinal)
+all scoring approaches contain representative variables to elicited information as opposed to using pairwise evaluations.

 the two main functions are multi_sat_data() and multi_sat_testing().

 the package dependencies are: